-This annex describes several methods for exchanging SysML models between tools.
+This annex describes two methods for exchanging SysML models between tools.
 The first method discussed is XML Metadata Interchange (XMI), which is the preferred method for exchanging models between UML-based tools.
-The second approach describes the use of ISO 10303-233 Application Protocol: Systems engineering and design (AP233), which is one of the series of STEP (Standard for the Exchange of Product Model Data) neutral data schemas for representing engineering data.
+The second approach describes the use of ISO 10303-233 Application Protocol: Systems engineering (AP233), which is one of the series of STEP (Standard for the Exchange of Product Model Data) engineering data exchange standards.
 Other model interchange approaches are possible, but the ones described in this annex are expected to be the primary ones supported by SysML.